Showering with Stoma: My Procedure for a Clean and Smooth Experience

 Mayoman

-Hi Jamo, thanks for the input!!
-I guess I just insist on ignoring the stoma, so I like to shower in my natural state haha naked as the day I was born haha.
+Hi Jamo, thanks for the input!
+I guess I just insist on ignoring the stoma, so I like to shower in my natural state, haha, naked as the day I was born.
 Everything that comes from an ileostomy is almost water, so there are no lumps involved, happy to say.
 A colostomy will be different, of course (haven't seen your profile yet).
 I find that just regular body wash or shampoo gets everything nice and adhesive-free and smooth.
 The razor gets off any little bits stuck in my hairy belly.
 When I'm finished washing, I use cocoa butter moisturizer everywhere and on the skin around the stoma, let it sit for a couple of minutes, and use the body wash again.
 It feels so good to stand there in the water without having the bag stuck to me.
 I get an enormous sense of freedom and normalcy.
 I used to do it at the sink, but sometimes it would squirt like a little fire hose and make a huge liquid mess.
 I'm much happier and get a much better surface for sticking than I used to.
-If it squirts in the shower, I can let it calm down and spray the shower afterwards.
+If it squirts in the shower, I can let it calm down and spray the shower afterward.
 I changed the procedure after it squirted in my brother's bathroom, and I was mortified that I would miss a spot in cleaning or get it on the bathroom rug.
 So it's the shower for me every time.
 I don't find that I need special cleaners or sticking aids.
 I get about five days on average from a one-piece convex bag before I feel the tingle on my skin, the wafer breaking down.
 Thanks for all the input, guys and ladies.
 Every bit of info is invaluable, especially for recent victims of the surgeon's scalpel!
 All the best, Magoo X

 Getting Support in the Ostomy Community with LeeAnne Hayden | Hollister